-Deja Vu - November 6th
+Deja Vu - OUT NOW

 VYB's debut album, Mood Swings, is a colorful journey filled with peaks and valleys of emotion and intensity.
 Throughout the nine songs that make up Mood Swings, the listener gets a deep look into the mind of singer Tom Belau.
 Mood Swings pulls from many different genres of music to explore the highs and lows of love, loss and recovery.